JimmySpicy/LC3/README.md

 The overflow register can take two values :
 * 1 if an ADD or ADC has generated an overflow.
 * 0 for all others operations modifying NZP : other ARITH and JUMPS.
-I should test if the current operation if ADD or ADC in order to choose the next state : that's the goal of the multiplexer, whose selecting bit is the result of a checking on the op-code.
+I should test if the current operation is ADD or ADC in order to choose the next state : that's the goal of the multiplexer, whose selecting bit is the result of a checking on the op-code.
 But the next state may not be written : the register is updated only if we have an NZP instruction or an ADD/ADC (but they are NZP instructions too).
-Finally, the state is directed to an output.
+At first, the WriteReg tunnel was an input telling if the registrer should be updated or not.
+But I had some synchonization troubles : WriteReg is active only during the Exec phase.
+At the rising edge of the clock input, the register is updated.
+But as the artihmetic result is written only at the falling edge, the overflow has been changed too soon.
+I resolved this with two tricks :
+- the box NZPinst outputs 1 if IR corresponds to a Load or Arith operation (an instruction modifying NZP and O).
+It is a static checking, so is always active, at the contrary of WriteReg.
+- to resolve the synchronization problem, I put a NOT on the clock input, so that Overflow register is updated at the rising edge of Exec.
+Thanks to this, at the falling edge, the value of the next ADC is computed (during the Fetch phase) with the good value.

 ##RegPC
 First, RegPC computes PC+1.
 We then compute PC+[SEXT(off9)] for BR.
 I placed a multiplexer here, because if BR's test fails, the next adresse should be PC+1 anyway.